 The New Zealand economy depends on Working Holiday visa workers.
 We have a skills shortage in New Zealand and not enough people to fill all of the jobs.
-Finding work is easy here and you just have to be a bit smart about your spendings.
+Finding work is easy here, you just have to be a bit smart about your spendings.

-Nicoles Experience on a working holiday New Zealand
+Nicoles Experience on a working holiday in New Zealand

 For my working holiday in New Zealand, I worked at the Department of Conservation on the Biodiversity Fund.
 This project taught me so much about the Flora and Fauna of the country and was truly a unique experience to work with Kiwis and Kakapo – native NZ birds.
 I loved New Zealand so much I decided to apply for a second visa and started working for a computer tech company which is now part of Spark, one of the national mobile companies.
 Its where I met my partner and we’ve been together since and I’ve decided to make New Zealand my home!

 Nicole LaBarge got her first taste for travel when she was 16 years old.
 Ever since then she has been hooked and calls herself a travel-holic.
 She believes you can travel and have a career and she is over halfway to her goal of visiting every country in the world.
 Nicole is a serial expat living in five different countries to date and is currently based in Wellington.
 She loves travelling and is heading back to Africa to visit 20 countries in West Africa later this year.
 Nicole runs the adventure travel blog Travelgal Nicole and you can follow her travels there or on Facebook and Instagram.

 Overseas Travel Checklist